-EMP: Pr e-construction Baseline M leasurement Issue Mitigation Locations Schedule Responsibilities Reporting Water Quality Impacts due to construction works The Contractor shall undertake baseline instrumental water quality measurements during the Preconstruction phase.
-Parameters to be monitored to establish a baseline include: Total Suspended Solids (TSS) Biological Oxygen Demand (BOD) Dissolved oxygen (DO) Fecal coliform Oil and grease or Total Petroleum Hydrocarbon (TPH) Baseline monitoring locations include: All locations where baseline measurements were done in this IEE.
-50 meters downstream of each quarry locations; 50 meters downstream of river where bridge construction will be done crossing over it.
-In addition, the Engineer may also recommend additional monitoring locations during baseline monitoring and during construction.
-However, as an indicator the number of sampling locations, including the baseline locations, should not exceed ten.
-Water quality baseline measurement shall be carried out as soon after the acceptance of the Bid to determine current levels of the pollutants at the specified monitoring locations.
+EMP: Pre-construction Baseline M easurement Issue Mitigation Locations Schedule Responsibilities Reporting Water Quality Impacts due to construction works The Contractor shall undertake baseline instrumental water quality measurements during the Pre- construction phase.
+Parameters to be monitored to establish a baseline include: Total Suspended Solids (TSS) Biological Oxygen Demand (BOD) Fecal coliform Oil and grease or Total Petroleum Hydrocarbon (TPH) Baseline monitoring locations include: All locations where baseline measurements were done in this IEE.
+These are at 5 Sampling stations.
+Station 1 is located at the lower region of the Dzirula River; Stations 2 and 4 were tributaries of Chkherimela River; Station 3 is the mid-reach of the Dzirula-Kharagauli rivers; and Station 5 is the headwaters of Chkhirimela River.
+Water quality baseline measurement shall be carried out before construction activities commence, as soon as possible after the acceptance of the Bid to determine current levels of the pollutants at the specified monitoring locations.
+Than measurements on a monthly basis during construction stage.
 The Contractor shall engage a third party measuring contractor to undertake the baseline measurement and shall be approved by the by the Engineer and/or RD.
 The measuring contractor shall provide his results to the Contractor and submitted to the Engineer prior to the start of Project works.
-Air quality The Contractor shall undertake baseline instrumental air quality measurements during the Preconstruction phase.
-Parameters to be monitored to establish a baseline include: Total Suspended Particulates (TSP) - Dust Sulfur Dioxide (SO2) Nitrogen Dioxide (NO2) Carbon Monoxide (CO) The recommended baseline monitoring locations include: All locations where baseline measurements were done in this IEE.
-In addition, the Engineer may also recommend additional monitoring locations during the baseline monitoring.
-However, as an indicator the number of sampling locations should not exceed ten.
-Air quality baseline measurement shall be carried out as soon after the acceptance of the Bid to determine current levels of the pollutants at the specified monitoring locations.
+Air quality The Contractor shall undertake baseline instrumental air quality measurements for the following parameters: • Dust (PM 10 and PM 2.5), The recommended baseline monitoring locations include: All locations where baseline measurements were done in this IEE.
+This is Dzirula School (km 2+743) Sighandzile School (km 14+968) Moliti Ambulatory (km 28+473) Moliti school (km 29+032) In addition at the Asphalt Plant location.
+Air quality baseline measurement shall be carried out before construction activities commence, as soon as possible after the acceptance of the Bid to determine current levels of the pollutants at the specified monitoring locations.
+The Contractor shall engage a third party measuring contractor to undertake the baseline measurement and shall be approved by the by the Engineer and/or RD.
+The measuring contractor shall provide his results to the Contractor and submitted to the Engineer prior to the start of Project works.
+Noise The Contractor shall undertake baseline instrumental noise measurements during the Pre- construction phase.
+The recommended baseline monitoring locations include: All locations where baseline measurements were done in this IEE.
+These are at the following locations: Dzirula School (km 2+743) Sighandzile School (km 14+968) Moliti Ambulatory (km 28+473) Moliti school (km 29+032) Noise baseline measurement shall be carried out before construction activities commence, possibly as soon after the acceptance of the Bid to determine current levels of the pollutants at the specified monitoring locations.
 The Contractor shall engage a third party measuring contractor to undertake the baseline measurement and shall be approved by the by the Engineer and/or RD.
 The measuring contractor shall provide his results to the Contractor and submitted to the Engineer prior to the start of Project works.

-Table 24: EMP - Pre-construction Baseline Measurements
+Table 26: EMP - Pre-construction Baseline Measurements